-The latest trend for table setting: dried flowers and pampas
+A trend that resists: table setting with dried flowers and pampas

-If you think this trend could be included in the nature & eco-chic category, you are right; they are indeed connected!
-But there is one detail that really makes the difference: the focus here is not sustainability or even minimalism.
-On the contrary!
+You are right if you think this trend could be included in the nature & eco-chic category; they are indeed connected!
+But one detail really makes the difference: here, the focus is not on sustainability or minimalism.

 The wedding table setting characterized by dried flowers borrows shapes and colours from all the categories we mentioned above: